-When the Law Society Council has resolved to appoint a supervisor of trust money as set out in the report submitted to it by the LEI Unit, the principal should be contacted by telephone to notify him/her of the Council's decision and a letter is to be sent immediately to the principal notifying him/her of the resolutions made by the Law Society Council and the consequences of the appointment of a supervisor.
+When the Law Society Council has resolved to appoint a supervisor of trust money as set out in the report submitted to it by the LEI Unit, the principal should be contacted by telephone to notify him/her of the Council's decision and a letter is to be sent immediately to the principal notifying him/her of the resolutions made by the Law Society Council.

-Arrangements are made for a letter to be provided forthwith to the principal with a request that he/she acknowledge receipt of the letter on a duplicate copy of it.
+Arrangements are made for a letter to be provided forthwith to the principal.